KevinMarquette/kevinmarquette.github.io/_posts/2017-03-18-Powershell-reading-and-saving-data-to-files.md

 Now that we have all those helper CmdLets out of the way, we can talk about the options we have for saving and reading data.

-I use the `$Path` and `$Data` variables to repersent your file path and your data in these examples.
+I use the `$Path` and `$Data` variables to represent your file path and your data in these examples.
 I do this to keep the samples cleaner and it better reflects how you would use them in a script.

 ## Basic redirection with Out-File